bednar/platform/query/docs/SPEC.md

 ### Side Effects

-Side effects can occur in two ways in Flux.
+Side effects can occur in two ways.

 1. By reassigning builtin options
 2. By calling a function that produces side effects

-In Flux a function produces side effects if it is explicitly declared to have side effects or if it calls a function that itself produces side effects.
+A function produces side effects when it is explicitly declared to have side effects or when it calls a function that itself produces side effects.

 ### Built-in functions